 8) Company secretary

-You will have to appoint a qualified company secretary within 6 months of incorporating.
+For an incorporated business, you will have to appoint a qualified company secretary within 6 months of incorporating.
 The question is who will it be?
 Besides residing in Singapore, he/she must not be the sole director of the company.
 The candidate must also have basic knowledge of the Companies Act to guide you properly.